 Due to the COVID-19 national emergency, you can still apply for health insurance coverage through Covered California, the state health insurance exchange, if you are uninsured and eligible.
-You can also apply if you didn’t know about the new state penalty or new financial help available in 2020.

 “We want to get as many people covered as possible to ensure they have access to the health care they need,” said Peter V. Lee, executive director of Covered California.
 “Having more people insured is the right thing to do, and this action builds on our efforts to leave no one behind in California.”

 New state subsidies in 2020 were implemented to help with costs.
 Since taking effect in 2014, Covered California has helped to reduce the number of uninsured Californians.

 It’s important to learn more about your options, including physician network, prices, benefits and financial assistance available.
 Take the time to carefully review all of the options presented through Covered California.